Hornbill-Docs/esp-config/esp-config/customize/customer-portal-setup.md

 layout: article-toc
 ---
 # Customer Portal setup
 The Customer Portal is provided as an entry point for guest users, giving them a window into Hornbill and access to selected Hornbill applications.
+The customer portal can be accessed `https://customer.hornbill.com/<your instance name>/`

 ## Topics Covered
 * Designing the Customer Portal